 In February, the Selectboard expressed concern with the Act 250 process during early discussions about the proposed project when a storm water discharge permit for the project was listed as a public notice.

 As of May 5, Sumner said there were no plans to put the project on an agenda for an upcoming board meeting.
-But that did not mean it would not come up.

 "We don't know.
 You never know," he said.